syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 {% endhighlight %}
 {% endtabs %}

-The below topics explain you about the customizations that can be done in the `GridTextColumn` in SfDataGrid.
+The below topics explain you about the customizations that can be done in the GridTextColumn in SfDataGrid.

 ### Formatting

-SfDataGrid allows you to format the value displayed in the `GridColumn` by using the [GridColumn.Format](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Format.html) property.
-Assign the FormatString to this property based on the type of the property the `GridColumn` is associated with to format the value.
+SfDataGrid allows you to format the value displayed in the GridColumn by using the [GridColumn.Format](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Format.html) property.
+Assign the FormatString to this property based on the type of the property the GridColumn is associated with to format the value.
 You can use different [StringFormats](http://msdn.microsoft.com/en-us/library/fbxft59x(v=vs.90).aspx) to customize the value displayed in the record cells.

-The following code example shows you how to apply formatting for a `GridTextColumn`.
+The following code example shows you how to apply formatting for a GridTextColumn.

 {% tabs %}
 {% highlight c# %}